yosebyte/webd/README.md

 ## Feature

-- A WebDAV server written in Go, doing more works with a smaller size.
+- A WebDAV server written in Go, using 1-URL command to start.

-- Container image also provided at `ghcr.io/yosebyte/webd`, container size less than 6MB.
+- Container image also provided at `ghcr.io/yosebyte/webd`.

 ## Usage